Billing & Coding Specialist Training Program

 Medical billers use the classification system to determine the amount for which healthcare providers will be reimbursed if the patient is covered by Medicare, Medicaid, or other insurance programs using the system.

-Billing and Coding specialists will work in pleasant and comfortable offices.
+Medical billing & coding specialists will work in pleasant and comfortable offices.
 This is one of the few health-related occupations in which there is no direct hands-on patient care.

 Mean Annual Salary: $24,290 - $39,490